neoforged/.github/primers/26.1/index.md

     - `ServerClockManager` - Manages the ticking of the world clocks on the server side.
     - `WorldClock` - An empty record that represents a key for timing some location.
     - `WorldClocks` - All vanilla world clocks.
+- `net.minecraft.world.level`
-- `net.minecraft.world.level.Level`
+    - `Level`
         - `getDayTime` -> `getOverworldClockTime`, not one-to-one
         - `clockManager` - The clock manager.
         - `getDefaultClockTime` - Gets the clock time for the current dimension.
+    - `LevelReader#getEffectiveSkyBrightness` - Gets the sky brightness with the current darkening factor.
 - `net.minecraft.world.level.dimension.DimensionType` now takes in a default, holder-wrapped `WorldClock`
 - `net.minecraft.world.level.storage`
     - `LevelData#getDayTime` is removed